 4. Step Outside

 A mere 20 minutes amongst nature (yes, London parks count) can help boost your mood according to research in Scientific Reports.
-Taking in fresh air and the organic beauty around us (city pigeons and mangy foxes aside) can lower stress hormone levels and boost self-esteem.
+Taking in the fresh air and the organic beauty around us can lower stress hormone levels and boost self-esteem.
 Plus, any time in the daylight will help boost your depleted vitamin D resources.
 The Journal of Internal Medicine found that it helped people combat depression.
 Help yourself along the way and order a vitamin D supplement as a booster.

 5. Tidy Up

 Tidy house, tidy mind as they say.
 No idea who “they” are, but it makes sense to us.
-A bed piled high with dirty knickers, used condoms and filthy plates, is not going to make you feel better (although it might turn you into the next Tracey Emin).
-Marie Kondo your life with these simple steps and start spring cleaning for a new lease of life.
+A bed piled high with dirty knickers and filthy plates is not going to make you feel better (although it might turn you into the next Tracey Emin).
+This Blue Monday try tackling a few areas of your home and reap the benefits of a happy mind and clean space.

 Exercise has a richly a profound effect on our overall happiness and wellbeing, so much so that it’s scientifically proven to be an effective strategy for overcoming depression.
-We’ve harped on a lot about exercise this month with celebrity apps, exercises you can do in front of the TV, workouts that don’t feel like workouts and ways to sync activities with your period.
-Try at least one of these suggestions and the results will be worth it.
+We’ve harped on a lot about exercise this month with everything from fitness trends to look out for in 2023 to the best activewear, luxury London gyms to tips from fitness influencers.

 8. Listen To These Mood-Boosting Playlists